osc-delft/osc-delft.github.io/members.md

 If you would like to join the community, please [fill in this sign up form](https://forms.office.com/Pages/ResponsePage.aspx?id=TVJuCSlpMECM04q0LeCIe5b6siKuJadBi47i1ux3Gu1UQ1BZV1JJSk9WQlY3MUJHWllJRUpXR0NJSS4u) - our community coordinator will be in touch within two weeks.

+If you spot any errors on the list below or would like to update some information on your profile, please [submit an issue](https://github.com/osc-delft/osc-delft.github.io/issues/new/choose) or [email the community coordinator](mailto:f.tsang@tudelft.nl)

 # Aerospace Engineering (AE)

 <!-- Any modification of the content should be done in the _data/ols-2-projects.yaml file -->